roboscienceorg/book/source/Simulation/index.rst

 Simulation
 **********

-In this chapter we intoduce the simulation tool, Veranda, and cover the basic elements to simulate robot motion.
+In this chapter we introduce the simulation tool, Veranda, and cover the basic elements to simulate robot motion.
 Veranda is a two dimensional simulator.
 It was designed to have a low barrier to entry and overall ease of use.
 Veranda uses Box2D, a 2D physics